-Researchers from McMaster University conducted the study.
-It was published on August 11, 2015, in British Journal of Medicine.
+Researchers from UC Davis and Rutgers University conducted the study.
+It was published online ahead of print on September 14, 2015, in JAMA Neurology.

 Previous studies have associated vitamin D with reducing the risk of skin damage, reducing the risk of osteoporosis, combating diabetes, and improving age related macular degeneration.